OKD 4.11 includes a built-in version of the vSphere Container Storage Interface (CSI) Operator Driver that is supported by Red Hat.

-If you remove the third-party vSphere CSI driver, you do not need to delete associated persistent volume (PV) objects, and no data loss should occur.
+When removing a third-party vSphere CSI driver, you do not need to delete the associated persistent volume (PV) objects.
+Data loss typically does not occur, but Red Hat does not take any responsibility if data loss does occur.

 Delete the third-party vSphere CSI Driver (VMware vSphere Container Storage Plugin) Deployment and Daemonset objects.